 3. Wind as energy

 For this activity, you will obviously need a windy day.
 But the preparation can be made in advance.
-For this one, you will need matchbox cars and a bunch of other items such as paper, straws, small magnets, etc., or whatever your kiddos come up with that they want to use.
+For this one, you will need matchbox cars and a bunch of other items such as paper, straws, small magnets, etc., or whatever your kids come up with that they want to use.

 The goal of this project is to determine which items, when attached to the matchbox cars, will make them move faster.
 If they want to do a little research first, let them.
 But then, they must come up with their own modifications of the cars.